 Building company credit is a process, and it does not happen without effort.
 A company will need to proactively work to develop corporate credit.
 Having said that, it can be done easily and quickly, and it is much more rapid than building consumer credit scores.
 Vendors are a big aspect of this process.

 Undertaking the steps out of sequence will cause repetitive denials.
 Nobody can start at the top with small business credit.
-For instance, you can’t start with store or cash credit from your bank.
-If you do you’ll get a denial 100% of the time.

 In addition the company telephone number should be toll-free (800 exchange or comparable).